welpo/git-sumi/website/docs/configuration.md

 ### Format

 - **Description**: Specifies the output format for displaying the parsed commit message.
-Options are "table", "json", and "toml".

     Enabling this option automatically sets `display = true`.